fisher/melodytransposition/README.md

 | 10  |  Hb | La diese or Si bemoll, aka B in some countries
 | 11  |  H  | Si (Ti), or Do bemoll

-As you can see there is no sharp signs in this system -- just because it is not so simple to transfer this sign from the usual command-line into program -- it is common sign for comment in shells.
+As you can see there is no sharp signs in this system---just because it is not so simple to transfer this sign from the usual command-line into program---it is common sign for comment in shells.
+It is possible though to enter it using so called quoting character---usually a backslash---like './mt-console --vertical --flute G A\# C', but as you see it is not so obvious, so just keep in mind there is always a possibility to enter correspondent bemoll everywhere you think of diese.

 However, when used from stdin the corresponded 'sharped' values should be recognised.